 How to Tell a Different Story, Break through the Clutter, and Win More Customers by Marketing Less

-Content is absolutely everywhere and it’s a critical part of any marketing strategy.
+Content is everywhere -- so much so it has become a critical part of any marketing strategy.

-We’re talking - the web content (home, product pages, category pages, our story page, checkout process), social media, landing pages, and brand positioning.
-If you get your content right then you can really describe your brand to your users and your brand is that much more memorable to the consumer.
-And like we spoke about in the last book, it’s one of the immutable laws of marketing, this idea to be first in the mind of the consumer.
+We’re talking about the web content (home, product pages, category pages, our story page, checkout process), social media, landing pages, and brand positioning.
+If you get your content right, then you can describe your brand to your users, and your brand is much more memorable to the consumer.

 This book will teach you how to: